 No. Procedure Time to complete Cost to complete 1 Verification of title and obtaining a non-encumbrance certificate at the Real Estate State Register The buyer should request from the seller or from the Service of State Registry of Real Estate of the Republic of Azerbaijan an updated extract, which allows the buyer to verify the title of the seller and the legal rights attached to the building.
-According to the Law on the State Registry of Real Estate description of the real estate and /or information about its legal owner and /or limitation of rights related to such real estate may be disclosed only to the legal owner of the real estate; the person authorized by the legal owner; legal owner's heirs at law or heirs by will; and relevant state authorities or municipalities in connection with their competences given by legislation.
-The cost of the procedure is AZN 90.88, which includes only state dues for obtaining extract from the State Registry of Real Estate, verifying the title of the Seller, technical documentation related to the real estate (passport or plans) and non-encumbrance certificate.
-The regular procedure takes 5 days, however an expedited version is available for a fee of 100.88 and is completed in 2 days.
-The documentation shall include: Standard application form Fee for the issuance of the certificates 5 days (regular procedure) or 2 days (expedited procedure) AZN 100.88 2 Notarization of the sale-purchase agreement Under the law, the sale-purchase agreement and the transfer and acceptance act duly signed by both parties must be notarized.
-In order to get the agreement notarized the seller must provide evidence of his title to the property, i.e. registration certificates (see Procedure 2 and 3).
-In addition to the above, both the seller and the buyer must 1 day AZN 110
+According to the Law on the State Registry of Real Estate description of the real estate and/or information about its legal owner and /or limitation of rights related to such real estate may be disclosed only to the legal owner of the real estate; the person authorized by the legal owner; legal owner's heirs at law or heirs by will; and relevant state authorities or municipalities in connection with their competences given by legislation.
+The cost of the Procedure is AZN 90.88, which includes only state dues for obtaining extract from the State Registry of Real Estate, verifying the title of the Seller, technical documentation related to the real estate (passport or plans) and non-encumbrance certificate.
+The regular Procedure takes five days, however an expedited version is available for a fee of AZN 100.88 and is completed in two days.
+The documentation shall include: • Standard application form • Fee for the issuance of the certificates 5 days (regular Procedure) or 2 days (expedited Procedure) AZN 100.88 2 The buyer applies to the state register service to register the property Registration of the land as well as the property takes place simultaneously at the State Register Service of Real Estate of the Republic of Azerbaijan.
+As of December 30, 2008 and according to 1 day AZN 969.42 (AZN 797.40 payable for the registration of title transfer of the warehouse/929 sq.m total area + AZN